 Then, let the pressure release naturally for 4-5 minutes before manually releasing the remaining pressure.

-These bison meatballs are easy to make ahead on Sundays, and then freeze in individual portions for quick dinners during the week or for the future.
+These are great to make ahead on Sundays, and then freeze in individual portions for quick dinners during the week or for the future.

 Work smarter, not harder!